 According to America Cooks, “early cowboys called the great-granddaddy of the Denver Sandwich ‘Ham Toast'”.
 It is also called a “Western Sandwich … in such eastern spots as New York, where it’s badly imitated … with boiled ham, and garnished with lettuce and one olive; usually the pimiento is left out, and sometimes the onion”.
 This version is the real thing, though.

-2 tbsp. butter
+- 2 Tbsp. butter

-1⁄4 lb. diced smoked ham
+- 1⁄4 lb. diced smoked ham

-1 small yellow onion, coarsely chopped
+- 1 small yellow onion, coarsely chopped

-4 lightly beaten eggs
+- 4 lightly beaten eggs

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-4 thick slices of generously buttered toast (slice your own from a pullman loaf, if you can
+- 4 thick slices of generously buttered toast (slice your own from a pullman loaf, if you can

-1. Heat butter in a large nonstick skillet (preferably a cast-iron one) over medium-high heat.
+- Heat butter in a large nonstick skillet (preferably a cast-iron one) over medium-high heat.
 Add ham and cook, stirring frequently, until just golden brown, about 4 minutes.
 Add onions and peppers and cook, stirring frequently, until wilted, 3-4 minutes.

-2. Pour in eggs, season with salt and pepper to taste, and stir gently.
+- Pour in eggs, season with salt and pepper to taste, and stir gently.
 Cook until eggs are light golden brown, then use a spatula to gently cut eggs in half down the middle.
 Carefully flip over each half and cook until light golden brown on the second side.

-3. Sandwich each omelette between toast.
+- Sandwich each omelette between toast.